 7. Beyerdynamic DT 990 Premium Edition Over-Ear Stereo Headphones

-Beyerdynamic’s DT 990 over-ear wired stereo headphones are everything you’d expect from a Germany-made product.
+Beyerdynamic’s DT 990 over-ear wired stereo headphones are everything you’d expect from a German-made product.
 Robust build and detailed and precise sound make it a top-quality allrounder.

 DT 990 Premium Edition is made of premium materials, and it features a classic Beyerdynamic design.
 You can get these fantastic headphones in a grey or black color scheme, and they both look very slick and professional.